Crime Prevention Through Environmental Design

 Territorial Reinforcement

 Territorial Reinforcement creates a sense of ownership in the neighborhood and on private property.
 Improving the landscape of a particular area can help.
-OneSTL Home Gardens and Native Landscaping may assist in improving properties.
-The tool Urban and Community Forestry Management and Riparian Buffers may provide assistant when planning for vast public wilderness spaces.
+The OneSTL Native Landscaping tool may assist in improving properties.
+The tools for Urban and Community Forestry Management and Riparian Buffers may provide assistance for planning for vast public wilderness spaces.

 Property Maintenance